-(3) If leading companies in the consumer brands industries downplay, minimize or reject the use of our technology, our product deployment may be slowed, and we may be unable to achieve profitable operations.
+(3) If leading companies in the consumer-packaged goods industry and related industries downplay, minimize or reject the use of our technology, our product deployment may be slowed, and we may be unable to achieve profitable operations.

-Our business endeavors in the commercial market may be impeded or frustrated by larger, more influential companies downplaying, minimizing or rejecting the value or use of our technology.
-A negative position by such companies could result in obstacles for us that we would be incapable of overcoming and may block or impede the adoption of our technology.
+Our business endeavors in the commercial market may be impeded or frustrated by larger, more influential companies or industry trade groups downplaying, minimizing or rejecting the value or use of our technology.
+A negative position by such companies or groups could result in obstacles for us that we would be incapable of overcoming and may block or impede the adoption of our technology.
 Such a development would make the achievement of our business objectives in this market difficult or impossible.